Accounting standard

 An accounting standard is a specification of requirements that defines how economic, fiscal and legal matters that affect the activity of a company or an organization, must be accounted for to be compliant with the principles and their interpretation that prevail in the vision of the regulator that issue those standards.

-Different sectors have different regulator: commercial companies, non-profit organisations, states and federal and governmental organisations, public sector entities.
+Different sectors have different regulator: commercial companies, non-profit organizations, states and federal and governmental organizations, public sector entities.

-Each country has its own regulators that supervise how companies, organisations, and entities operating in the country must record their accounting.
+Each country has its own regulators that supervise how companies, organizations, and entities operating in the country must record their accounting.

 Regulators also exist at international level:

-• The International Accounting Standards Board (IASB) issues IFRS (International Financial Reporting Standards), for listed and big companies, and non-profit organisations.
+The International Accounting Standards Board (IASB) issues IFRS (International Financial Reporting Standards), for listed and big companies, and non-profit organizations.

 International regulators were established primarily for commercial companies to have a common accounting language, so businesses and financial statements can be understood from company to company across countries.